What We Offer

 Each Sunday morning, beginning at 9:30 a.m., all youth, grades 7 through 12, meet in the Youth Place (located on the third floor of the Education Building).
 Sunday Bible Study classes are grouped by grade level and led by coed teaching teams.
 Our sixth graders meet on the third floor as well and study a curriculum entitled "Everything You Need to Know to Be a Teenager" throughout the year.
 Breakfast is provided, normally on the first Sunday morning of each month.

 Wednesday evenings at Ardmore Baptist Church are devoted to Missions Education.
 The Youth Place opens at 5:00 p.m. in order for youth to gather, eat their dinner, do homework.
 At 5:40 p.m. they meet in the Youth Place for a devotional, and move out into various projects by 5:50 p.m.
 Each year we adopt several projects that youth may volunteer for on a monthly basis.
 These projects include helping at a free medical clinic at Shalom Project, Hunger2Health Ministry (packing backpacks of food for Ashley Elementary students), Youth Handicrafters, and serving dinner at the Shalom Project soup kitchen, among other local ministries.
-We also have a Youth Sign Team (more information coming) which practices 5:30 p.m. - 6:00 p.m.
+Our Youth Sign Team (more information coming) practices 5:30 p.m. - 6:00 p.m.
+Youth also lead our KidNection worship services for children twice a month.
+They meet on Wednesday evenings to plan those services.

 Our missions program is not just a Wednesday evening activity, though.
 It aims for a lifetime of involvement and service.
 Our hope is to share the love of Christ with the community around us through meeting the needs of our neighbors.